jaredhoberock/thrust-workshop/fun_with_points/README.md

 Fun with Points!
 ================

+Have you ever wondered how to build parallel programs that run on GPUs?
+It turns out it's easy when you have the [right tools](https://developer.nvidia.com/cuda-downloads).

-In this exercise, we'll become familiar with algorithms such as `thrust::transform`, `thrust::sort`, and `thrust::reduce` to implement common parallel operations such as map and histogram construction.
+In this post, we'll become familiar with algorithms such as `transform`, `sort`, and `reduce` to implement common parallel operations such as map and histogram construction.
+And they'll run on the GPU.

 In `exercise.cu`, we have a familiar-looking C++ program which generates some random two-dimensional points, finds the centroid of those points, and then names which quadrant of the square centered about the centroid each point lies in.

-We're dying to know how many of these points are in each of the four quadrants.
+We're dying to find out how many of these points are in each of the four quadrants.

 At a high level, the program looks like this: